 The Mealworm Experience

-The Mealworm Experience is a workshop / experience based on the BoeteBurger Project.
-The BoeteBurger Project is a speculative scenario of a hamburger made from mealworms that have lived on a polystyrene diet.
-Imagine, eat your own waste.
+The Mealworm Experience is a workshop and immersive experience based on the BoeteBurger Project.
+This speculative scenario explores the concept of a hamburger made from mealworms that have been fed a diet of polystyrene.
+The idea invites you to imagine—eating your own waste.

-Getting to know the mealworm and seeing how they eat a harmful material such as styrofoam is an amazing experience that I want to convey, but also takes time.
-That is why during the workshop people get an introduction with the mealworms to get to know them and eventually they take a jar with mealworms to experience at home over the course of weeks how they use the polystyrene foam.
+Getting to know the mealworm and observing how it consumes a harmful material like styrofoam is a fascinating experience that I want to share.
+However, this process takes time.
+Therefore, during the workshop, participants are introduced to the mealworms, and each receives a jar with worms to take home.
+Over the course of weeks, they can observe how the mealworms break down the polystyrene foam.

 Type: Workshop, experience